 Azkaban Prison, though mentioned, never actually appears in the film.
 Nonetheless, concept art was created by both conceptual artist Andrew Williamson and production designer Stuart Craig.
 Both sketches depict Azkaban as a triangular stone fortress built on the edge of a giant waterfall.
 When Azkaban is seen for the first time in Harry Potter and the Order of the Phoenix (2007) the filmmakers looked to these sketches and ultimately decided to keep the triangular design but relocated the prison to an island in the middle of the ocean (closer to how it was described in the book).

-Ron's dream about spiders making him tap-dance is a two-in-one reference of the next book.
-In 'Goblet of Fire' there is an unforgivable curse where you can control what someone does, taught by Professor Moody.
+at around 43 mins) Ron's dream about spiders, making him tap-dance, is a two-in-one reference of the next book.
+In 'Goblet of Fire' there is an Unforgivable Curse, where you can control what someone does, taught by Professor Moody.
 He makes a spider tap-dance on the desk.

 The ending of the film, in which Sirius escapes on Hagrid's hippogriff, is actually a reversal of the opening of Harry Potter and the Sorcerer's Stone (2001), in which Hagrid arrives on a flying motorcycle which, the book reveals, he borrowed from Sirius.

-Despite featuring the idea of a mass murder as the back story, this is *arguably* the only book/movie in the series where no person dies in the story itself.
-The argument is that, while the villain in Harry Potter and the Chamber of Secrets (2002) was destroyed, he was a ghostly automaton who was, perhaps, never alive to begin with.
+Despite featuring the idea of a mass murder as the back story, this is, arguably, the only book/movie in the franchise where no person dies.
+The argument is that, while the villain in Harry Potter and the Chamber of Secrets (2002) was destroyed, he was a manifestation of Voldemort's hocrux, and can be said never to have been alive to begin with.